minahilx/PasswordStrengthChecker/README.md

-PasswordStrength is a web application that allows users to check the strength of their passwords and provides feedback to help create stronger passwords.
+A web application that allows users to check the strength of their passwords and provides feedback to help create stronger passwords.
 It evaluates the password based on various criteria, including lowercase letters, uppercase letters, numbers, and special characters.
 The app enforces a password length of exactly 8 characters and provides real-time feedback on the password's strength.

 Features:
 - Real-time password strength evaluation